Laura6826/WSAA-assignments/README.md

 ***

-## 2. The purpose of this project
+## 2. The purpose of this module

-As noted on the [assignment instructions](),
+As noted on the [module introduction](https://vlegalwaymayo.atu.ie/course/view.php?id=12365),

-The purpose of the assessment is to ensure students can demonstrate the following:

-1. Programmatically create plots and other visual outputs from data.
-1. Design computer algorithms to solve numerical problems.
-1. Create software that incorporates and utilises standard numerical libraries.
-1. Employ appropriate data structures when programming for data-intensive applications.
+- Introduce various means of retrieving data from external sources (for example CSO, weather servers, stock information).
+- The module will look at the formats that data can come in (XML, JSON,CSV).
+- How to retrieve (through an API) and process that data, using JavaScript and Python.
+- Explore how to make your data available to the outside world by creating an API (Application Programmer's Interface) using the python module Flask.

 ## 3. How to get started